mraa022/PLACE2LIVE-API/README.md

 # PLACE2LIVE API
-##### this is the backed API.
-It provides an easy to use interface to the frontend to do CRUD operations and other things on the database.
-Due to time constraints it's not hosted so to run it, it must be downloaded and ran in a local server.
+This is API for the back-end.
+It provides an easy-to-use interface for the frontend to do CRUD operations and other actions with the database.
+Due to time constraints, it is hosted locally so it must be downloaded and ran in a local server.

-## How to run it
+# How to Run:
-##### Download the github code, unzip it and open the project in IntelliJ (chosen because it will handle all the dependecies).
-It will tell you what needs to be downloaded, so just follow those instructions.
-Then, open the terminal, navigate to your mysql and run this to create a database.
+##### Download the github code, unzip it and open the project in IntelliJ (Will handle and take care of all the dependencies).
+It will tell you what needs to be downloaded.
+Afterwards, open the terminal, navigate to your mysql and run the code below to create a database:
     create database cp317-db;
     create user 'springuser'@'%' identified by 'ThePassword';
     grant all on cp317-db.* to 'springuser'@'%';
-##### then run the java application and use Postman to do POST/GET requests
+##### Now, run the Java application and use Postman to do POST/GET requests

-## Constraints
+# Constraints
 ##### The only endpoints implemeneted are the following, and due to time constraints the login/create user functions are not secure (passwords are stored as plain Strings).

+# **Dependencies**
+The frontend of PLACE2LIVE relies on the following dependencies:
+- IntelliJ
+- PostMan
+- MySQL (Version 6 or higher)
+-  MySQL Driver
+- JDK (Was Tested on Version 11 and 14)
+- Maven 3.2
+- Spring Web
+- SPring Data JPA

-## API endpoints
+# API endpoints

 #### URL 1